Go to main contentGo to footer

 The greatest masterpieces by the Florentine master are on display in a nearby room

-Botticelli’s works were moved and reinstalled on 1 December in complete safety, and can already be seen again in their new, temporary location.
-From 2 December, in room A9, facing onto the Corridor with which the museum itinerary begins, visitors will encounter The Birth of Venus, Primavera, Madonna of the Magnificat, Madonna of the Pomegranate, and Pallas and the Centaur.
+Botticelli’s works were moved and reinstalled in complete safety, and can already be seen again in their new, temporary location.
+In room A9, facing onto the Corridor with which the museum itinerary begins, visitors will encounter The Birth of Venus, Primavera, Madonna of the Magnificat, Madonna of the Pomegranate, and Pallas and the Centaur.

 The Newsletter of the Uffizi Galleries